 In this guide, we’re going over the ideal ways to clean your home gym equipment both for your safety and to keep it smelling pleasant in there.
-Adding sprays afterward will probably only mask the smell, so thorough cleaning is not just a positive, but an essential part of having a home gym.
+Adding sprays afterward will probably only mask the smell, so thorough cleaning is not just a positive but an essential part of having a home gym.

-- Disinfecting wipes – These sorts of wipes can be purchased online or even from the supermarket, they can be ideal for giving fitness equipment a quick once-over after use.
+- Disinfecting wipes – These sorts of wipes can be purchased online or even from the supermarket; they can be ideal for giving fitness equipment a quick once-over after use.
 Also, there are bleach-free and alcohol-free disinfecting wipes that will not destroy the surfaces of your equipment.

-- Homemade vinegar solution – White vinegar and baking soda can be powerful options for tackling fitness equipment due to the antimicrobial properties and the fact you won’t need any sort of chemical solutions.
+- Homemade vinegar solution – White vinegar and baking soda can be powerful options for tackling fitness equipment due to their antimicrobial properties and the fact you won’t need any sort of chemical solutions.

 - Disinfectant spray – You’ve probably seen someone in the gym using disinfectant spray on the equipment.
-They might contain some chemicals but this is okay for a well-ventilated space.
+They might contain some chemicals, but this is okay for a well-ventilated space.

 - Dish soap – The classic dish soap is another option.
-If it’s good enough for cleaning the items you use to eat and drink then it can certainly do the job for your fitness gear.
+If it’s good enough for cleaning the items you use to eat and drink, then it can certainly do the job for your fitness gear.